masashitanimura/2.0/pages/emscloud/emscloud_azure_connectEMS.md

 For the EMS on Azure, the HTTP based API is exposed, but it requires authentication to be used.
 We call this **Proxy Authentication**.
 Basic Authentication is used and so just a username and password are required:

 - Username: evostream
-- Password: "UID" - the unique identifier of the virtual machine, this will be seen in webconfig.lua
+- Password: "`<computer_name>`" - the computer name set to the virtual machine, this will be seen in webconfig.json

 **Command will take this general format:**